mongchanghsi/mongchanghsi/README.md

 - Sequelize/TypeORM
 - Jest/React-Testing-Library/Selenium
 - Python

+Currently learning:
+- Angular
+- Springboot in both Java and Kotlin

 <!--
 **mongchanghsi/mongchanghsi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.